Larry Rice (racing driver): Championship car career

-He raced in 5 seasons (1974, and 1978–1979, and 1981), with 9 combined career starts, including the 1978 and 1979 Indianapolis 500 and finished in the top ten 3 times.
+Rice raced in five seasons (1974, and 1978–1979, and 1981), with nine combined career starts, including the 1978 and 1979 Indianapolis 500 and finished in the top-ten three times.
 He was co-named the 1978 Indianapolis 500 Rookie of the Year, along with Rick Mears, for his 11th-place finish.

 Announcing career

-After he stopped racing in 1991, he became the color analyst on ESPN's Saturday Night Thunder program.
+After he stopped racing in 1991, Rice became the color analyst on ESPN's Saturday Night Thunder program.
 The program featured midget, sprint, and Silver Crown racing.
 He also worked as ESPN's regular analyst on IRL races.
 He was known for constantly pointing out when a driver "had to get out of the throttle" to avoid hitting another car.

 Insurance business

 Rice later worked for K&K Insurance, specialising in motorsport insurance, and with his son Robbie (who also raced), started their own insurance organisation for motorsport, Short Track Independent Drivers and Associates (STIDA.COM).